dpnyk/deepikanayak.com/work/2015-07-21-Flip-my-art.md

 ---
-title: Flip my Art
+title: FMA
 layout: work
-permalink: "work/flip-my-art/"
+permalink: "work/FMA/"
-intro: Flip my art is a dubai based e-commerce startup that is a market place for student and amateur artists and first time art buyers.
+intro: FMA is a dubai based e-commerce startup that is a market place for student and amateur artists and first time art buyers.
 FMA aims to bring affordable art to everyone.
 I have been instrumental in leading the entire user experience design process for this.
 To create a marketplace for an art based startup was new and challenging as art buying is seen as a luxury and mostly the perception of artists has been skewed in the mind of buyers.
 ---

 # Product